 Ex-convicts often face significant challenges when re-entering society, including limited job opportunities, social stigma, and restricted access to housing and financial resources.
 The experience of imprisonment can severely impact one's morale and life outlook, often leading to feelings of isolation, diminished self-worth, and difficulty envisioning a positive future.
 Recidivism rates in Georgia indicate that approximately 30% of individuals released from state prisons are reconvicted within three years.
 However, when considering technical violations during probation or parole, and reoffending beyond the three-year mark, the actual recidivism rate may be closer to 50%.3

-Faith-based organizations play a significant role in supporting incarcerated individuals by offering programs centered on prayer, spiritual guidance, and personal development.
-For those eligible for eventual release, these initiatives aim to foster moral rehabilitation, instill a sense of purpose, and provide encouragement, facilitating their reintegration into society.
-Research indicates that such programs can positively impact recidivism rates.
+Faith-based organizations play a significant role in supporting incarcerated individuals by offering programs that address their unique spiritual and emotional challenges.
+And, research indicates that such programs can positively impact recidivism rates.
 For instance, a study of the InnerChange Freedom Initiative found that only 8% of participants returned to prison within two years, compared to 20% of non-participants.4

 Please note that all videos have sound.
 Please turn your speakers up.